dr-yst/org-x/memory-bank/progress.md

 - 🔄 Enhancement of content extraction for complex org-mode elements

 ### Frontend Development
-- 🔄 Design of basic UI structure
+- ✅ Design of basic UI structure
-- 🔄 State management design using Svelte 5 runes
+- ✅ State management design using Svelte 5 runes
+- ✅ Implementation of headline list view component
+- ✅ Implementation of filtering and organization features

 ### Type Definitions and Integration
 - ✅ Set up type definition sharing with tauri-specta